 J E ENGR 4820 Digital Signal Processing: 3 semester hours

-Prerequisite: J E ENGR 3510.
-Introduction to alalysis and synthesis of discrete-time linear time-invariant (LTI) systems.
-Discretetime convolution, discrete-time Fourier transform, Z-transform, rational function discriptions of discrete-time LTI systems.
+Prerequisites: J E ENGR 3510 and Electrical Engineering major.
+Introduction to analysis and synthesis of discrete-time linear time-invariant (LTI) systems.
+Discrete-time convolution, discrete-time Fourier transform, Z-transform, rational function descriptions of discrete-time LTI systems.
 Sampling, analog-to-digital conversion and digital processing of analog signals.
 Techniques for the design of finite impulse response (FIR) and infinite impulse response (IIR) digital filters.
-Hardward implementation of digital filters and finiteregister effects.
+Hardware implementation of digital filters and finite register effects.
 The discrete Fourier transform and the fast Fourier transform (FFT) algorithm.

 J E ENGR 4980 Electrical Engineering Design Projects: 3 semester hours

-Prerequisites: Senior standing.
+Prerequisites: Senior standing and Electrical Engineering major.
 Working in teams, students address design tasks assigned by faculty.
 Each student participates in one or more design projects in a semester.
 Projects are chosen to emphasize the design process, with the designer choosing one of several paths to a possible result.
 Collaboration with industry and all divisions of the univesity is encouraged.

 J E ENGR 4990 Electrical Engineering Senior Seminar: 1 semester hour